'It's now or never' - Britons scramble for residency in Spain and Portugal ahead of Brexit

 Britain formally left the European Union on Jan.
 31 after its 2016 referendum, but since then it has been in a transition period under which rules on free travel and trade remain unchanged.
 That period ends on Dec.
 31.

-Fourteen European countries, including Portugal and Spain, will grant Britons arriving before Dec.
-31 the right to five years of residency.
-Other countries have tougher post-Brexit requirements, asking all Britons to re-apply after the transition period.
+Fourteen European countries, including Portugal and Spain, will grant Britons who can prove their residence before Dec.
+31 the right to stay.
+Other countries have tougher post-Brexit requirements, asking all Britons to apply for a new residence status.

 Ahead of the deadline, some people have brought forward retirement plans and others have taken advantage of being able to work from home to move.